 Our locals Matilda and Andia have two great options for your dinner, both located at Sami Frasheri street.
 The first alternative – Zgara Korçare.
 It is an Albanian restaurant with a lovely atmosphere and traditional food.
 Zgara Koçrare means Korça’s grill, so the restaurant is well-known for its grilled meat, which Albanians like A LOT.
 Our Spotter Matilda always takes her foreign friends to Zgara Koçrare since it has a proper menu and high-quality food.
 And they always enjoy it!
-Another option for your dinner is non-traditional (in comparison with Zgara Koçrare), it’s an Italian place called Ambrosia.
-The restaurant is owned by Italians who came up with a well-considered Italian menu.
-And they serve a perfectly good espresso!
-Our local Andia mentioned that “On Fridays and Saturdays, from 19:00 they have Aperitivo Nights.
-Aperitivo Nights are basically a great excuse to drink lots of wine accompanied with delicious appetizers and good music.”
+Another option for your dinner is a place called Millennium Gourmet.
+The restaurant is good for elegant dinners as the food presentation is quit charming and so is the restaurant itself.
 Seems like a great night ahead!

 After your dinner, our local Eri suggest a slightly different, but super memorable experience.
 For this reason, we have to head to Mother Teresa Square, where we will find Korpusi.
 Although during the day time this building (which happens to be The Polytechnic University of Tirana – the oldest university in Albania) doesn’t look specifically extraordinary (see the picture above), after 19:00 the atmosphere here changes.
 At this particular hour the cars are banned and only pedestrians are allowed.
 At that time, local people start to gather together: families with children, people walking their dogs, groups of teens or students… Sometimes even small concerts take place there.
 A special recommendation from our Spotter Eri: if you are going to Korpusi, grab some beers and fara, which actually means ‘sunflower seeds’.
 This combination is super popular amongst locals!